david-a-wheeler/make-booster/make-booster.md

 In particular:

-* If a Python script is modified (including one that is transitively included by other Python scripts), all the processes that depend on that script are rerun.
+* If a Python script is modified (including one that is transitively included by other Python scripts), or its internal inputs are modified, all the processes that depend on that script (or internal inputs) are rerun.
   This dependency calculation of Python scripts is done automatically.
 * Tests and source code scans will be also run if a Python file is changed.
-* We enable "Delete on Error" to avoid accidentally including corrupted data in final results.
+* We enable "Delete on Error" by defaul to avoid accidentally including corrupted data in final results.
+Use `make KEEP_FILES_ON_ERROR=true ...` if you want to keep files generated on an error.
 * We support "grouped targets" to correctly handle processes that generate multiple files.